 Scale Through Innovation

 To help Oregon small businesses scale and bring innovative concepts to the marketplace, the Oregon SBDC helps companies prepare proposals for Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants through the Network’s partnership with VertueLab.
 SBIR/STTR are competitive federal grant programs that award funding to small businesses to engage in research and development with the potential to commercialize new technologies.
-More information can be found here.
+You can find more information here.

 The Oregon SBDC is here to support small business owners from launch to expansion, and renewal to exit strategy.
 To locate a regional Center near you, visit OregonSBDC.org.